NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 This is very similar output you would get by running the query with the RAPIDS Accelerator enabled and with the config `spark.rapids.sql.enabled` enabled.

-Requires the RAPIDS Accelerator for Apache Spark jar and RAPIDS cudf jar be included in the classpath but the RAPIDS Accelerator for Apache Spark should be disabled.
+Requires the RAPIDS Accelerator for Apache Spark jar be included in the classpath but the RAPIDS Accelerator for Apache Spark should be disabled.

 Calling from Scala: